 You do not need to pay for master components.

 You need to purchase master components.

 In regular cases, we recommend that you select managed clusters.
 If you need to fully control master components, such as specifying custom features to implement advanced features, you can select self-deployed clusters.

-TKE-Optimized operating system uses a kernel that is customized and optimized by TKE.
+TKE supports three distributions of operating systems, Tencent Linux, Ubuntu and CentOS.
+The Tencent Linux operating system uses TencentOS-kernel that is a customized kernel maintained by Tencent Cloud team.
 Other operating systems use the open-source kernel provided by the official Linux community.
 The following shows the supported operating systems.

 - Label and Taint properties of nodes